jacobbart298/sycococopy/README.md

 Or for an int: `send int(>=9) from p to q`

 ## Use of custom types
-The framework supports the use of custom types in addition to the primitive types from Python.
+The framework supports the use of custom types in addition to Python's primitive types.
 The custom types must be imported in the customs.py module which is located in the customs folder.
 Inheritance is fully supported, when a subtype is provided at runtime and the specification requires the superclass, it is accepted.

 When a constraint on a custom type is given in a specification, the associated comparison method must be implemented.
 Specify the:
 * \_\_eq\_\_ method for == and != comparison